chrisred/snow-itom-push-connectors/README.md

     "wineventid": "##EVENTCODE##",
     "webcheckurl": "##URL##"
 }

 ```
-> [!IMPORTANT]
+> [!NOTE]
-> To avoid issues with parsing certain time zones the `GMT (No daylight saving)` zone should be set under [Account Information](https://www.logicmonitor.com/support/settings/account-information/portal-settings) in LogicMonitor.
+> To avoid issues with parsing certain time zones the `GMT (No daylight saving)` or `UTC` zone should be set under [Account Information](https://www.logicmonitor.com/support/settings/account-information/portal-settings) in LogicMonitor.
 LogicMonitor uses an [abbreviated time zone](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations) string for the [tokens](https://www.logicmonitor.com/support/logicmodules/about-logicmodules/tokens-available-in-datasource-alert-messages) used in the alert data.
-Common abbreviated zones such as `BST` and `CST` are not unique and will cause an error in the push connector script.
+Common abbreviated zones such as `BST` and `CST` are not unique.
+>
+> If the date cannot be parsed from the LogicMonitor event, the time it was received by the Push Connector will be used.
+A property named `date_parse_error` will be added to the "Additional information" field in the ServiceNow event.